 Gary was also on dexamethasone.

 And I was probably eating 4000 calories a day, 24 hours a day, seven days a week, I was not sleeping at all.
 I was you know, had itchy sensations underneath my body.
-And the intention of dexamethasone, which is good in essence is that it will reduce inflammation in the brain and swelling which is great.
+And the intention of dexamethasone, which is good is that it will reduce inflammation in the brain and swelling which is great.

-But the complications when I read up on the complications that it could possibly due to there was a there was 60 minimum 60 complications that they could create and I was experiencing around 20 of them.
+But the complications when I read up on the complications that it could due to there was a there was 60 minimum of 60 complications that they could create and I was experiencing around 20 of them.
 So life went from, you’ve got a bleed in the brain went from normal to you’ve got a bleed in the brain pretty serious to almost immediately completely unable to do anything or be anyone or achieve anything.